 Mazda vs Toyota: Comparing Quality, Style, and Sales

-Mazda and Toyota are two of the most well-known Japanese car brands worldwide, often known for their reliability and affordability.
-How do these two giants fare against one another as far as quality, style, and worldwide sales?
+Mazda and Toyota are two of the most well-known Japanese car brands, often known for their reliability and affordability.
+How do these two giants fare against one another regarding quality, style, and worldwide sales?
 It’s not as close as you might think.

-Mazda cars consistently rank among the world’s most reliable cars, but Toyota does too.
-When you have two of the best, it can be hard to articulate what sets them apart from each other.
-Let’s check some of the key points for each car brand and what they bring to the table.
+Mazda’s vehicles consistently rank among the world’s most reliable cars, but Toyota does too.
+When you have two of the best, it can be hard to articulate what sets them apart.
+Let’s check some key points for each car brand and what they bring to the table.

 At a Glance

 For this section, we’ll be comparing the specs of two current offerings by Mazda and Toyota: the Mazda CX-5 and the Toyota RAV4.
-This is for educational purposes and doesn’t necessarily mean that either brand is better than the other.
+This is for educational purposes and doesn’t necessarily mean that either brand is better.

 Overview of Mazda:

-Mazda sometimes flies under the radar, with brands like Honda and Toyota soaking up a lot of the limelight.
+Mazda sometimes flies under the radar, with brands like Honda and Toyota soaking up much of the limelight.
 That’s especially unfortunate because Mazda makes great cars, but they lack the same unquestionable reliability.
-That said, they do enjoy a reputation for sportiness and great handling, with the Mazda 3 as an example.
+That said, they enjoy a reputation for sportiness and great handling, with the Mazda 3 as an example.